guinetn/basecamp/assets/slides/data/db_nosql_redis.md

 https://redis.io/

-key-value stores database: retrieved data if we know the exact key used to store it.
+Fast key/value database: retrieved data if we know the exact key used to store it.
-Real time cache, simple
+Real time cache, sessions storage
 Data structure server

 Open source *in-memory data structure store*, used as a *database, cache, and message broker*